bluerosetechnologies/Frontend-Developer-Assignment/README.md

 **Guidelines**
 - Use of Google is allowed & encouraged 😉
-- Your code should be uploaded on Github
+- Your code should be uploaded on GitHub
 - Use Webpack
 - Use of ES6 or greater is recommended
 - Use of SCSS/LESS will have extra points.
 - unit-tests is required
 - Use of NextJS is not allowed.
-- Use of css libraries are not allowed.
+- Use of CSS libraries are not allowed.
 - Use MongoDB Atlas [https://www.mongodb.com/cloud/atlas] (MongoDB Atlas) to host MongoDB database

 **Coding Guidelines**